Trans-Pacific trade deal advances without United States

 A reference to strengthening the multilateral trading system was dropped.
 The ministers also said they would work to improve the functioning of the World Trade Organisation - which Trump criticised in Friday’s speech.

+Later, leaders of the 21 APEC economies agreed to address “unfair trade practices” and called for the removal of “market distorting subsidies,” in contrast to communiques they have issued in the past.

-Additional reporting by David Ljunggren in OTTAWA; Writing by Matthew Tostevin; Editing by Clarence Fernandez and Stephen Coates
+Additional reporting by Michael Martina and A. Ananthalakshmi in DANANG, David Ljunggren in OTTAWA; Writing by Matthew Tostevin; Editing by Stephen Coates and Ros Russell